-The current COVID-19 pandemic has had a significant impact on the global economy, including the US and Canadian economies, during the first quarter of 2020.
-As the situation continues to evolve, we are closely monitoring the impact of the COVID-19 pandemic on all aspects of our business, including how it will impact our customers, subcontractors, suppliers, vendors and employees.
-The COVID-19 pandemic started to have a negative impact on both of our operating segments during the last few weeks of the first quarter due to project restrictions and stay-at-home orders.
-We are unable to predict the ultimate impact that COVID-19 will have on our business, employees, liquidity, financial condition, results of operations and cash flows.
-Most of our operations are considered critical and essential businesses, making our projects generally exempt from stay-at-home or similar orders in certain parts of the United States and western Canada.
+The current COVID-19 pandemic has had a significant impact on the global economy, including the US and Canadian economies, during the first and second quarters of 2020.
+As the situation continues to evolve, the Company is closely monitoring the impact of the COVID-19 pandemic on all aspects of our business, including how it will impact our customers, subcontractors, suppliers, vendors and employees.
+The COVID-19 pandemic caused a slowdown of our projects due to specific state, local, municipal and customer mandated stay-at-home orders and new project requirements that were established to protect construction workers and the general public, most of which impacted our C&I segment in the second quarter of 2020.
+Although the majority of stay-at-home orders were phased-out at the end of the second quarter, we are still experiencing impacts associated with the COVID-19 project specific protocols.
+We expect the project specific requirements to remain in place which will continue to impact project schedules and workflow going forward.

+The Company is unable to predict the ultimate impact that COVID-19 will have on our business, employees, liquidity, financial condition, results of operations and cash flows.
+Most of the Company's operations are considered critical and essential businesses, making our projects generally exempt from stay-at-home or similar orders in certain parts of the United States and western Canada.
 However, if this pandemic persists for a prolonged period of time our business could be more significantly impacted as a result of prolonged unfavorable economic conditions.
-In addition, in response to the pandemic and related mitigation measures, we began implementing changes in our business in March 2020 in an effort to protect our employees and customers, and to support appropriate health and safety protocols, including implementing remote, alternative and flexible work arrangements, where possible.
-While these measures have been necessary and appropriate, they may result in higher operating costs and could adversely impact our business, including certain operational, reporting, accounting or other processes.
+In addition, in response to the pandemic and related mitigation measures, the Company began implementing changes in March 2020 in an effort to protect our employees and customers, and to support appropriate health and safety protocols, including implementing remote, alternative and flexible work arrangements, where possible.
 The situation surrounding COVID-19 remains fluid, and if disruptions do arise, they could materially adversely impact our business.
+The key estimates that could potentially be impacted include estimates of costs to complete contracts, the recoverability of goodwill and intangibles and allowance for doubtful accounts.

-We had consolidated revenues for the three months ended March 31, 2020 of \$518.5 million, of which 50.0% was attributable to our T&D customers and 50.0% was attributable to our C&I customers.
-Our consolidated revenues for the three months ended March 31, 2019 were \$468.1 million.
-For the three months ended March 31, 2020, our net income attributable to MYR Group Inc. and EBITDA(1) were \$9.9 million and \$27.4 million, respectively, compared to \$7.4 million and \$20.9 million, respectively, for the three months ended March 31, 2019.
+We had consolidated revenues for the six months ended June 30, 2020 of \$1.0 billion, of which 52.0% was attributable to our T&D customers and 48.0% was attributable to our C&I customers.
+Our consolidated revenues for the six months ended June 30, 2019 were \$916.9 million.
+For the six months ended June 30, 2020, our net income attributable to MYR Group Inc. and EBITDA(1) were \$23.3 million and \$58.9 million, respectively, compared to \$14.6 million and \$41.5 million, respectively, for the six months ended June 30, 2019.